 Rupee dives, market cautious!
-How a hike in US Fed rates tomorrow can impact India
+How a hike in US Fed rates today can impact India

-The Federal Reserve’s policy meeting is scheduled tomorrow, in which the United States’ central bank is expected to increase interest rates by 25 basis points.
-Ahead of the meeting, anticipating higher rates, not only US stocks market was tense but Indian markets were too.
+The Federal Reserve’s policy meeting is scheduled today, in which the United States’ central bank is expected to increase interest rates by 25 basis points.
+Ahead of the meeting yesterday, anticipating higher rates, not only US stocks market was tense but Indian markets were too.

 Here’s how US Fed rate hikes can impact India: